-Fathers are responsible for showing the rights from the wrongs for their kids.
+Fathers are responsible for showing the rights from the wrongs of their kids.
 They have to stand by their spouses to raise responsible adults.

-And for the fathers, spending time with their kids can never be substituted with any other act.
-The physical presence matters a lot for the kids.
-Every wrong precedent that you set for the kids, impacts them in profound ways.
+And for fathers, spending time with their kids can never be substituted with any other act.
+Physical presence matters a lot for the kids.
+Every wrong precedent that you set for the kids impacts them in profound ways.
 It is your duty to ensure that your kids learn the right lessons from you.

 Frequently Asked Questions: